07 Nov Vancouver Housing Market Report & Forecast 2017 2018 ⌂ Richmond Burnaby Vancouver East West

 The Federal Government has just raised the prime lending rate to 1% and hinted at further rate increases, and this will likely cool demand for higher end homes.
 The demand in Vancouver is still present, and the buyer target is condominiums.

 Vancouver is host to tens of thousands of foreign students studying here, and they have an impact on condo prices.
 Currently companies such as CIBT specialize in student housing investment.
 They purchase properties such as hotels to fill this big demand in a Vancouver housing market that is near to a zero vacancy rate.
 Check out the student housing investment opportunity yourself.
 The forecast here is for more demand.

 Vancouver’s Housing Forecast Remains Positive

 The last 8 years have been a real awakening for the city of Vancouver and for the rest of BC.
 BC is now is perhaps the hottest province economically in Canada.
 This has spurred tremendous construction, entrepreneurial, and employment opportunities.
-The demand for housing speakes for itself.
-Yet some suggest the goose that laid the golden egg should be shot, and the BC foreign buyers tax was the shot in the dark.
-With Christie Clark in the rear view mirror, we’re trying to forecast amidst the policies of the the new NDP goverment.
+The demand for housing speaks for itself.

 This new tax, good for the BC government, may squash employment growth as Asian buyers look to live and buy elsewhere.
 Although this is a downer for Vancouver, it’s brightening the forecast for Calgary and Toronto housing, where new investment is predicted to grow.
 Judging by the number of people visiting my site looking for info on Toronto, the demand is changing.